-With some exceptions, all businesses or individuals that engage in telemarketing must comply with the TSR, as well as applicable state laws.
-However, there are some exemptions such as business-to-business calls, calls placed directly by a non-profit organisation (but not a for-profit solicitor working for a charity), or political candidate or organisation, or calls placed by entities not subject to FTC jurisdiction.
+With some exceptions, all businesses or individuals engaging in telemarketing must comply with the TSR, as well as with applicable state laws.
+However, there are some exemptions such as business-to-business calls, calls placed directly by a non-profit organisation (but not by a for-profit solicitor working for a charity) or a political candidate or organisation, and calls placed by entities not subject to FTC jurisdiction.

 Some calls are partially exempt from the TSR.
 For example, calls to existing customers where there is an “established business relationship” are exempt from the DNC Registry provisions, a list of phone numbers of consumers who have registered a desire not to receive telemarketing calls (see below).
 Inbound calls and upselling made during an inbound call are also exempt from the DNC.

-Compliance is required both of the telemarketers that actually place the calls and the sellers on whose behalf the calls are made.
+Compliance is required, both for the telemarketers that actually place the calls and for the sellers on whose behalf the calls are made.

 At a state level, many states have enacted opt-out legislation for telephone marketing, requiring the creation of state-wide registries containing the telephone numbers of consumers in the state who do not wish to be contacted by telephone for marketing purposes.
 The national DNC Registry does not pre-empt state do-not-call laws.